SoonerRobotics/igvc_software_2020/README.md

 ## Updating dependencies

-To update the dependencies in this repo, modify the `setup/igvc.deps` file, and then run `vcstool import < setup/igvc.deps`
+To update the dependencies in this repo, modify the `setup/igvc.deps` file, and then run `vcstool import < igvc.deps` from the setup folder.